marbl/ModDotPlot/README.md

 ## Known Issues

-- Plot width and xlim (limiting the x axis to a different amount) currently do not work.
-I plan to have those working in v0.9.0.

 - Mac users might encounter the following unexpected command line output: `/bin/sh: lscpu: command not found`.
 This is a known issue with Plotnine, the Python plotting library used by ModDotPlot.
 This can be safely ignored.

 - If you encounter an error with the following traceback: `rv = reductor(4) TypeError: cannot pickle 'generator' object`, ths means that you have a newer version of Plotnine that is incompatible with ModDotPlot.
 Please uninstall plotnine and reinstall version 0.12.4 `pip install plotnine==0.12.4`.

-- In interactive mode, comparing sequences of two sizes will lead to errors in zooming for the larger sequence.
-I plan to fix this in v0.9.0.